sbourdelin/linux/Documentation/security/IMA-templates.rst

  - 'd-ng': the digest of the event, calculated with an arbitrary hash algorithm (field format: [<hash algo>:]digest, where the digest prefix is shown only if the hash algorithm is not SHA1 or MD5);
+ - 'd-sig': the digest of the event for files that have an appended modsig.
+This field is calculated without including the modsig and thus will differ from the total digest of the file, but it is what should match the digest contained in the modsig (if it doesn't, the signature is invalid).
+It is shown in the same format as 'd-ng';
  - 'n-ng': the name of the event, without size limitations;
  - 'sig': the file signature.